firecmsco/firecms/README.md

     * `enumValues`: You can use the enum values providing a map of possible exclusive values the property can take, mapped to the label that it is displayed in the dropdown.
+    * `multiline`: Is this string property long enough so it should be displayed in a multiple line field.
+Defaults to false.
+    * `markdown`: Should this string property be displayed as a markdown field.
+If true, the field is rendered as a text editors that supports markdown highlight syntax.
+It also includes a preview of the result.
     * `previewAsTag`: Should this string be rendered as a tag instead of just text.

 * `validation`: Rules for validating this property: